Biden administration asks Supreme Court not to hear challenge to all-male military draft

 “It imposes selective burdens on men, reinforces the notion that women are not full and equal citizens, and perpetuates stereotypes about men’s and women’s capabilities,” the ACLU’s brief told the court.

-The Trump administration defended the current system in lower courts, and Biden’s Department of Justice twice asked the court for extensions before filing its response.
+The Trump administration defended the current system in lower courts, and Biden’s Justice Department twice asked the court for extensions before filing its response.

 Ria Tabacco Mar, director of the ACLU’s Women’s Rights Project, said the result was telling.